syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Localization-And-Formatting.md

 ---
 layout: post
-title: Localize and format WinUI Calendar DateRange Picker control|Syncfusion
+title: Localize and format WinUI CalendarDateRangePicker control|Syncfusion
 description: This section describes how to apply localization and changed formats in dropdown calendar of Calendar DateRange Picker (SfCalendarDateRangePicker) control.
 platform: WinUI
 control: SfCalendarDateRangePicker